Lens Mounts: All Mamiya 35 mm SLR mounts

 – In 1978 Mamiya finally drops the M42 mount for good and goes back to using a proprietary bayonet mount, but it’s not the same as earlier.
 It’s a new bayonet mount.

-– In 1980 Mamiya drops the proprietary bayonet mount that they introduced only two years earlier, and introduce … (drum roll) … another proprietary bayonet mount that shares the same bayonet, the same flange focal distance, but little else.
+– In 1980 Mamiya drops the proprietary bayonet mount that they introduced only two years earlier, and introduce … (drum roll) … another proprietary bayonet mount that kind-of shares the same bayonet, the same flange focal distance, but little else.

 Do you think this is confusing?
 You’re not alone.
 But wait, there’s more.